IBM-Bluemix-Docs/node/tracing.md

 ## Next steps
 {: #next-steps}

+* Learn to build best-practice Cloud Native Node.js applications with the help of the [CloudNativeJS](https://www.cloudnativejs.io/) community project that provides assets and tools to help you deploy them to Docker and Kubernetes based clouds.

-If you’re ready add tracing to your Node.js applications that run on Kubernetes, check out [tracing Node.js applications that use Kubernetes](https://developer.ibm.com/node/tutorial-end-end-tracing-node-js-applications/#appservice).
+* If you are ready to add tracing to your Node.js applications that run on Kubernetes, check out [tracing Node.js applications that use Kubernetes](https://developer.ibm.com/node/tutorial-end-end-tracing-node-js-applications/#appservice).